-Jen Padgett – Associate Curator, Modern American Art, Crystal Bridges
+Jen Padgett – Windgate Curator of Craft, Crystal Bridges

-Xuxa Rodríguez – Assistant Curator, Contemporary Art, Crystal Bridges
+Xuxa Rodríguez – Associate Curator, Contemporary Art, Crystal Bridges

 All students in the M.A. art history program receive full tuition waivers and a generous stipend, with take-home annual support offered through a mix of graduate assistantships and fellowships that support research, travel, internships, language learning, and other academic activities.